 Budget airlines can make flights cheaper than driving in some cases.
 We’ve flown Spirit, Frontier, and Allegiant Air on multiple occasions, and as along as you understand the restrictions, you can save a lot of money.
 These airlines offer an inexpensive base fare, but any extras add additional fees.
 Nothing is free.

 Budget flights are a great option for those who pack light, otherwise, baggage fees will add up.
 Budget airlines allow for one small personal bag per person for free (such as a backpack, purse, or other small bag), that must fit under the seat in front of you.
 Larger carry-ons that fit in the luggage bin above the seats and checked bags require additional fees.

-You may be able to pay for 1 large checked bag to share with your family, and each take a personal bag – just be careful with the dimensions of your personal bag (the one that goes under the seat).
-This roller bag is half an inch bigger than the allowed dimensions for the personal limits for Spirit (18-by-14-8 inches), Allegiant (7-by-15-by-16 inches) and Frontier (14-by-18-by-8 inches), but several reviewers say they had no issue fitting it under the seat and posted photos to prove it.
+You may be able to pay for 1 large checked bag to share with your family, and each take a personal bag — just be careful with the dimensions of your personal bag (the one that goes under the seat).
+This roller bag is half an inch bigger than the allowed dimensions for the personal limits for Spirit (18-by-14-by-8 inches), Allegiant (7-by-15-by-16 inches) and Frontier (14-by-18-by-8 inches), but several reviewers say they had no issue fitting it under the seat and posted photos to prove it.
 The most helpful reviewer wrote these instructions for putting the bag in the measuring bin at the gate:

 Since there are no free refreshments on budget flights, you should plan to bring your own snacks and drinks.
-A separate bag containing food or drink that you plan to consume on the flight, and/or reading material, do not count against your personal baggage allotment.
+A separate bag containing food or drink that you plan to consume on the flight does not count against your personal baggage allotment.
 A small reusable cloth bag is good for this, or you can even just use a plastic grocery bag.